 Meggy Jr RGB is a little sister to our Peggy 2 LED display kits, and was designed with a different focus-- less soldering, more pixels in your palms.
 The 8x8 RGB matrix display provides a whole lot of pixels (192 LED elements), and the 8 auxiliary LEDs bring the grand total up to 200.
 The six tough extra-long-life buttons have excellent click-feel, and multiple programming interfaces let you take control of exactly what you're playing with.
 The system architecture is based on the Atmel ATmega328P microcontroller, and is Arduino compatible.

-Meggy Jr RGB is designed to be mounted inside a "handle set" -- a comfortable to hold wooden or plastic case.
+Meggy Jr RGB comes with a clear plastic basic "handle set" -- a comfortable to hold plastic case.
 You can make, mod, customize, and swap out handle sets to suit your taste.
 Different handle sets can completely change what the Meggy Jr looks and feels like.
+Additional colors and styles are available separately here.
 You can design your own custom handles, starting from our templates which are available here-- either to make them on your own or to have them fabbed by laser shops like Ponoko.

 Programming Meggy Jr RGB